la10736/rstest/rstest_reuse/README.md

 :warning: **Version 0.5.0 introduce a breaking change**

 Till version 0.4.0 you can use `#[macro_use]` to annotate your modules and lift your macro template to the up level.
-Now `rstest` leverege only on import and paths like all othter function and original macro is hidden by a random name.
+Now `rstest` leverage only on import and paths like all other function and original macro is hidden by a random name.

 So now if you would use your template from other module you should import it like any other symbol.

 ```rust